mui/material-ui/docs/data/joy/components/tabs/tabs.md

 ### Icon

-Since the Tab List component uses the same style as the [List](/joy-ui/react-list/) component, you can use the icon directly as a child or use List Item Decorator with a text.
+Since the Tab List component uses the same style as the [List](/joy-ui/react-list/) component, you can use the icon directly as a child, or use List Item Decorator with text.

 {{"demo": "TabsIcon.js"}}